OLX: a simple sovereign bankruptcy procedure

 I would note, however, that my email responsiveness of late has been unusually poor.
 In fact, it has been amazingly poor.
 For some reason I had entertained the idea that being chained to my daughter would enable me to actually catch up with the large number of extremely interesting and well-written epistles sitting unanswered, many a few months old, in my inbox.
 You see why UR is not a good source of financial advice.

-However, Sibyl is three months old today.
+However, my daughter is three months old today.
 (And her 8ra1n is growing like a prize melon—she pops out of the 0–6 month hats, she is firmly in the 6–9.)
 She may not scream less, but it seems like she screams less.
 So I will attempt to work into the pile, probably in reverse order.

-Second, there is a second awful truth, which is that for Sibyl’s whole life, I haven’t even been reading UR’s comments section.
+Second, there is a second awful truth, which is that for my daughter’s whole life, I haven’t even been reading UR’s comments section.
 This is a deed so shameful it is probably unknown in the Western world.
 In case you accept excuses, however, my excuse is that it is a sort of crude literary device.
 If it was written in response to its weekly feedback—which, in the past, has often proved much more interesting than the post—UR would be very different.
 Chattier, more bloggy, and I suspect less interesting.
 Or so I claim.
 We’ll never know, though, will we?

-I will even be brazen enough to suspect that if I was reading them, the comments would not be quite as good.
+I will even be brazen enough to suspect that if I were reading them, the comments would not be quite as good.
 I do get the impression they haven’t degenerated into mindless Web nonsense, puerile flamage, Jew-baiting and ads for spineless anal balloons.
 But if there is any such content I of course disclaim it.
 After I am done with this series I will edit out any and all stupid comments.
 If they are all stupid, there will be none left.
 Ha.
 As Terence Stamp put it: “Kneel before Zod!
 Kneel!”

 I will, however, attempt a collective response to the non-stupid comments, unless they are so devastating as to leave me speechless.
 Please continue leaving them.
 You may not be enlightening me, at least not immediately, but you are enlightening others.